If you’re a natural neat freak, sorting and organizing baby clothes might “spark joy” for you.

 Baby apparel often comes in sets, such as matching bottoms and tops.
 But when all the clothes are just tossed in a large dresser drawer, it can be hard to get an outfit together.

 You can solve the problem of endless searching for a matching set by utilizing ornament boxes!
 These boxes already come with little squared-off sections.
 Do you know what fits perfectly in those boxes?
 You guessed it!
 A matching set of baby clothes.

 A big drawer can swallow up all those tiny items.
 Keep them separated by organizing them into baskets.
 Plus, since baskets come in all shapes and sizes, it isn’t difficult to find the perfect receptacle for each type of clothing item.

 3. Chalkboard Paint

 You’ll never have to wonder what’s in those drawers, with a dresser like this one.
 It’s a great way to makeover a dresser that has seen better days.
 Plus, when your baby gets older, you can let them decorate it themselves with colored chalk.

-If you don’t want to write the names of the items on the drawers, you could draw symbols or pictures instead.
+If you don’t want to write the drawers’ names, you could draw symbols or pictures instead.
 You can find chalkboard paint on Amazon, at most home improvement stores, or craft shops.

 If you can’t find baskets or boxes that will fit in your dresser drawers, it may be better to just DIY.
 These dividers were created with cardboard and contact paper!
 Such a simple craft, but it can make a huge difference in your clothing organization.

 Cardboard can be nabbed from any box.
 Plus, you can find the contact paper in just about any pattern you desire.

 5. Freezer Bags

 Organize out-of-season clothes or items that are still too big into freezer bags, then store these in plastic bins.
-You can purchase the bags and bins online or at a dollar store, and you can use command hooks to easily hang them.
+You can purchase the bags and bins online or at a dollar store, and you can use command hooks to hang them easily.

 6. Closet Dividers

 People love buying baby clothes.
 So chances are, you’ll be receiving a lot of little outfits during your pregnancy and after the baby is born.
 Savvy baby shoppers will buy various sizes to keep your baby looking cute at any age.